diondokter/device-driver/book/src/v2/tokens_ast.md

 | AddressMode          | `mapped` / `indexed`                                        |               |
 | String               | `r#""[^"]*""#`                                              | `"my string"` |

+The tokens are lexed using [logos](https://crates.io/crates/logos).
+The regexes are processed by the Rust Regex crate.

+Direct tokens have priority over regexed tokens.

 ## Abstract syntax tree

 The implementation of the parser can be found at `compiler\dd-parser`.